-Astronomer Cloud is a managed instance of Apache Airflow on an Astronomer-hosted cluster for ultimate abstraction from all-things infrastructure.
+Astronomer Cloud is a managed offering of Apache Airflow on an Astronomer-hosted cluster for ultimate abstraction from all-things infrastructure.
 It includes:

-Access to our Astronomer UI with secure authentication for easy deployment, user, and workspace management.
-You can read more about the components of our UI below.
+Access to Astronomer's UI with secure authentication for easy deployment, user, and workspace management

 Multiple support options pending your team's needs